Key Concepts

 const ThemedComponent = () => { const [theme] = useBox(themeBox)

-return ( <div style={{ color: theme.color, fontSize: theme.fontSize }}> Themed Text </div> )}
+return ( <div style={{ color: theme.color, fontSize: theme.fontSize }}> Themed Text </div> )}useRBox

-hook provides reactive state management in React, acting as a powerful alternative to useState
+The useRBox hook provides reactive state management in React, acting as a powerful alternative to useState for local and global state management.

 Example